AndrewMagerman/dotfiles/notes/dotfile_notes.md

+# update 7 September 2025

+The line endings fiasco had to do with autocrlf settings, I have now just set them to false.
+What a waste of time.

+Using neovim at work is making me improve my muscle memory.
+After just a couple of weeks of daily use using vscode for text editing just feels like wallowing in honey.
+It's so slow.
+I am also starting to get used to Harpoon, and it's blindingly fast.
+Jump to another file, yank something, go back to the original file.
+Super.

+I have also started using some of the LSP functions such as rename and jump to definitions, but it's slow.
+C-i and C-o to navigate back/forwards is also super cool.

+I discovered that neovim's swap files are in ~/.local/nvim/swap.
+Occasionally deleting everything in there helps avoid those mostly unwarranted neovim nags.

 # update 21 August 2025

 The chezmoi scripts turned out to be too much of a hassle.
 I finally started to get some reproducible stability by simplifying the scope.

 Had some issues with line endings, tried to adress them with a .gitattributes directly in the chezmoi folder.